pham-tuan-binh/pham-tuan-binh/README.md

 - 🥶 I'm proficient in a range of technology from **Cloud (certified as an AWS Develop Associate)** to **Network (CCNA and 4G/5G Networking)** to **Digital IC design and web applications**.

 - 🌱 I’m currently learning to entertain myself in boring times.
+I write blogs on [https://garden.binhph.am] and have a decent youtube channel at [https://www.youtube.com/@build_with_binh].

 - 📝 I regularly write articles on [my technical blog](https://binhph.am)